 - nori seaweed

 Why does it have seaweed?
 While there are many compounds in seaweed, one that stands out is iodine.
 The mineral iodine is necessary for the production of thyroid hormone.
 Could this be where the claim of restoring “youthful energy” comes from?
 It's difficult to say for sure, but it's possible.

 Each serving of Power Greens has 65% of the RDA for iodine.
-In someone whose not getting enough iodine, its possible this might boost thyroid hormone levels, which in turn raise energy levels.
+In someone whose not getting enough iodine, its possible this might boost thyroid hormone levels, which in turn, could raise energy levels.

-In someone who was not lacking iodone though, it's debatable whether Power Greens would have this energy boosting effect.
-It's worth nothing most cases of hypothyroidism are not due to iodine deficiency but rather an immune system defect (autoimmune disorder).
-Iodine doesn't correct this unfortunately.
+In someone not lacking iodine, it's debatable if iodine would boost energy levels.
+It's worth noting most cases of hypothyroidism are not due to iodine deficiency but rather an immune system defect (an autoimmune disorder).
+Iodine doesn't correct this, unfortunately.

 10. Any Relation To The New England Patriots?

-No. Patriot Power Greens has no association with the New England Patriots football team.Tom Brady does sell his own line of supplements thought.
+No. Patriot Power Greens has no association with the Patriots football team.Tom Brady does sell his own line of supplements thought.
 Read this for more on his protein powder.